Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 The Authentication Request can include authentication requirements, additional client data and a list of Public Key Identifiers.

 The client then decides if it has sufficient information to perform the FIDO authentication.
-This can be done by probing the FIDO authenticator with all information given in the Authentication Request message..
+This can be done by probing the FIDO authenticator with all information given in the Authentication Request message.

 If the FIDO authentication is already possible at this point, the client performs the FIDO authentication process and sends an Authentication Response message with the results from the FIDO authentication to the server.
 This authentication flow can be used if the FIDO authenticator has a Passkey registered for the given Relying Party ID.